 However, measuring your blood pressure at home can also make you more anxious about your condition.
 If so, you should try to resist the temptation to take readings too often.
 Your doctor or nurse will discuss with you your present blood pressure and heart rate values, and explain to you the target values that should be achieved with the help of your treatment.
 These target values don’t mean that all measurements should necessarily fall within these limits.
 However, if repeated measurements are out of range, you should make an appointment your doctor or nurse.

 Blood pressure monitors are rarely available free of charge from your doctor.
 However, you may be able to borrow one for a period of time.
-Your doctor will be able to advise you on the best type of machine to buy, and you should ask the doctor or nurse to check its accuracy, and your ability to use it, before you start taking readings.

-You can measure your pulse rate quite simply at home.
+You can easily measure your pulse rate at home.
 All you need is a watch with a second hand or a digital stop-watch.
-Find a quiet place where you are not distracted, sit down, and after at least 10 minutes (to ensure you obtain a resting pulse) count your pulse by gently placing two fingers on the inside of your other wrist, below your thumb and count the beats for 30 seconds (do not use your thumb as you may feel its own pulse).
+Find a quiet place where you are not distracted, sit down, and after at least 10 minutes (to ensure you obtain a resting pulse) count your pulse by gently placing two fingers on the inside of your other wrist, below your thumb and count the beats for 30 seconds (don’t use your thumb as you may feel its own pulse).
 You then double this figure to get your resting pulse - this should usually be between 60 and 100 beats per minute.